Carol Ammons: Controversy

 During Ammons' 2014 campaign for the Illinois House of Representatives, Carol Ammons claimed to have graduated from Walsingham University in London, UK.
 Critics and local media pointed out that Walsingham is considered to be a pay-for-play, "diploma mill" and is not included on any credentialed lists of British government institutions of higher learning.
 Critics called on Ammons to drop out of the race due to the claim and related controversy.

-In 2015, upon Carol Ammons' election to the Illinois House of Representatives and prior to her taking office, it was announced that Ammons' husband, Aaron Ammons, was pardoned by the outgoing governor of Illinois for violent and non-violent crimes relating to heroin possession and other charges.
-When local media examined the pardon, they questioned the lack of due diliginece and whether favoritism had been shown and proper procedures had been followed.
-The pardon allowed Carol Ammons' husband to apply for and be granted Carol Ammons' seat on the Urbana City Council, which she was vacating for her State Rep seat.
+In 2015, upon Carol Ammons' election to the Illinois House of Representatives and prior to her taking office, it was announced that Ammons' husband, Aaron Ammons, was pardoned by the outgoing governor of Illinois for crimes relating to heroin possession and other charges.
+The pardon allowed Aaron Ammons to apply for and be granted Carol Ammons' seat on the Urbana City Council, which she was vacating for her State Rep seat.

-In 2020, Carol Ammons was investigated for the theft of a Coach purse from a non-profit resale shop that raises funds for sick children.
+In 2020, Carol Ammons was investigated, but never arrested or charged for the theft of a Coach purse from a non-profit resale shop where she shopped regularly and bought hundreds of items.

-In 2020, Carol Ammons claimed to be Chairwoman of the Democratic Party for Champaign County, part of a months long controversy.
+In 2020, Carol Ammons was elected as Chairwoman of the Democratic Party for Champaign County.

 In early 2023, Ammons applied for the Illinois Senate seat for the 52nd District that had been vacated by the untimely death of Senator Scott Bennett.
-Paul Faraci was eventually named to the seat.
-In the lead up to the appointment, Carol Ammons supporters and husband Aaron Ammons were very vocal in their criticisms of the process and in others being considered for the seat.
+Local Democratic leaders Mike Ingram and Cari West chose Paul Faraci, Bennett's former best friend to fill the seat.
+In the lead up to the appointment, Carol Ammons supporters and husband Aaron Ammons. along with many Democrats who disagreed with the process, were very vocal in their criticisms of the process.
 Several members of the Champaign County Democrats and the family of the late Scott Bennett ultimately made public statements refuting Carol and Aaron Ammons’ statements to the media and sharing disappointment in the Ammons’ actions around the time of Bennett’s death and during the posthumous appointment of a replacement to Bennett’s seat.
 Carol Ammons appeared as a guest on Aaron Ammons’ WEFT radio show a month after the appointment to call the process a “public lynching” and stated that she had “selflessly sought the Bennett seat,” regardless.

 Personal life

 Ammons currently resides in Urbana with her husband, Aaron Ammons.
 Aaron Ammons is currently serving as the County Clerk for Champaign County, Illinois.
 Carol and Aarons' daughter, Titianna, served on the Champaign County Board until her resignation in 2021.
-Titianna Ammons reportedly received death threats during her campaign for County Board.
+Titianna Ammons received death threats during her campaign for County Board.

 In the 2016 United States presidential election, Ammons served as a presidential elector from Illinois.